Introduction to assessments and hill walking permits

 Kent Scouts run their authorisation process as closely as possibly to the NGB award scheme run by Mountain Training and aim to apply the same standards and rigour.
-Please note that although similar, The Scout Association Hill Walking scheme is completely independent from the NGB award scheme.
+Note that although similar in many ways, The Scout Association Hill Walking scheme is completely independent from the NGB award scheme.

 Get into the hills

-Come on a few IMC have-a-go weekends or join trips run by you district or group.
+Come on a few IMC have-a-go weekends or join trips run by your district or group.
 Get a feel for hill walking and start to learn about safe navigation from your group leader.

 Get some training

 Informal training is given as a matter of course on IMC trips but if you feel that you would like to progress then ask you group leader to give you training in navigation while you're on the hill.
-There are of course other factors in gaining a permit but being able to navigate safely is the most important.
-You will need to be able to navigate in bad weather, poor visibility and even in the dark, so keep practicing.
+There are of course other factors in gaining a permit but being able to navigate safely is arguably the most important.
+You will need to be able to navigate off the path, in bad weather, in poor visibility and even in the dark, so keep practicing.

-It is vital to log all of your experience.
-You assessor will want to see your log book to be able to gauge your level of experience.
-Log book templates and an explanation of how to fill them in is provided here
+It is vital to log all of your experience, including personal days on the hill outside of Scouting.
+Your assessor will want to see your log book to be able to gauge your level of experience.
+Log book templates and an explanation of how to complete them is provided here.

 How to know when you are ready?